People Over Parking: an installation

 Parking Mandates Create a Vicious Cycle of Car Dependence

 Parking lots and garages take up ground-floor space that could be used for shops.
-These streetscapes feel less vibrant but practically, they’re much less walkale.
+These streetscapes feel less vibrant but practically, they’re much less walkable.
 When it’s not easy to walk to local shops or other errands, residents turn to cars — even for short trips.
 This car culture then leads to disinvestment in public transit or bike lanes, further discouraging people to walk or take sustainable transportation.
 And when so many people use cars, space becomes constrained, leading to the construction of still more parking.
 But that only encourages more driving, leading to more space constraints.
 And around the cycle goes.

 A Better Future